Skip to main content

 Middle 50% SAT/ACT: N/A

-A member of the Claremont Colleges, Pitzer was founded in 1963 as a women’s college, before becoming coed in 1970.
-It ranks #1 for Most Politically Active Students and has a diverse student body and faculty.
+Another member of the Claremont Colleges, Pitzer was founded in 1963 as a women’s college, before becoming coed in 1970.
+It’s known for its politically active students and diverse student body and faculty.
 As a top-ranked liberal arts and sciences college, Pitzer offers programs across disciplines.

 Learn more about Pitzer and see your chances of acceptance.